To maintain a competitive edge in today’s digital economy, every business or organisation must be able to fulfil its business IT needs.

 Managed service providers can also offer security awareness training as part of their managed data security services to equip your workforce with the knowledge they need to protect themselves from external cybersecurity threats.

-For example, after a trading company lost half a million to scammers through an email address spoofing scheme, they engaged AFON to provide security awareness training to their employees on preventing a future occurrence.
+For example, after a trading company lost half a million to scammers through an email address spoofing scheme, they engaged AFON IT to provide security awareness training to their employees on preventing a future occurrence.

-AFON further assisted this customer in strengthening their email security by implementing threshold limits and providing email monitoring and support services.
+AFON IT further assisted this customer in strengthening their email security by implementing threshold limits and providing email monitoring and support services.